buildingSMART/documents-API/README.md

 <img src="./Images/CDE_Logo.png" width="200" height="200">

 The Documents API is designed to streamline the process of downloading and uploading files to a common data environment (CDE).
 This specification details the _selection_ or _discovery_, _download_ and _upload_ of files.
 When supported by both client and server, it provides an easy to use and integrated way of syncing cloud stored documents from within local applications.
-For the purpose of this specification a Documents consists of a file and its metadata.The scope of the Documents API includes all file types; The scope is not limited to building information models.
+For the purpose of this specification, _a document_ consists of a file and its metadata.
+The scope of the Documents API includes all file types; the scope is not limited to building information models.

 ## Contributing

-The Open CDE workgroup develops the BCF standard.
+The Open CDE workgroup also develops the BCF standard.
 The group meets every second Monday at 11am CET.
 To join the fortnightly meeting please email [opencde@buildingsmart.org](mailto:opencde@buildingsmart.org).

 <!-- toc  https://ecotrust-canada.github.io/markdown-toc/ -->